kangashley/backtrack/README.md

 - Follow the [code (and comments!) in Glitch](https://glitch.com/~backtrack).

 ### How to contribute
+- #TODO
+  - Seamlessly access and manipulate API data in p5 client
+  - Test for accessibility
+  - Debug lag in displaying track results from search
 - Some nice-to-have features we've discussed:
-  - Test accessibility
   - After searching a track, add it to a playlist in your library
   - Display [Song Credits](https://www.theverge.com/2018/8/14/17689230/spotify-songwriter-producer-credits-display) info front and center (once Spotify releases an API endpoint for that)
   - Explore other ways of visualizing and animating the audio features data

 ## Check-ins
 _December 6_
   - Ashley: Refactored server.js using async/await to see in the console (browser debugger) how Backtrack is interacting with the API.
-This involved upgrading Node.js from version 6 to 10. `server.js` now returns just the 3 audio features we're interested in: danceability, energy, and valence.
+This involved upgrading Node.js from version 6.10.x to 10.14.1. `server.js` now returns just the 3 audio features we're interested in: danceability, energy, and valence.
   - Jazmin: Added label to each audio feature panel.
 Working on translating the audio feature values (0.0-1.0) to animation speed, etc. Refining animation for each audio feature.
 Friends wish they had something like this while making a playlist for their wedding and activities with youth!
   - #TODO: Connect data from `server.js` to `client.js`.
 Prepare .zip of source code.
 Export project from Glitch to GitHub (there's a button for this!).
 Add contributor guide to documentation.